 As federal funding opportunities spurred increased interest in clean energy and climate and resilience projects in 2023, Indiana University’s Environmental Resilience Institute (ERI) played a central role in connecting Indiana communities and other stakeholders to increased capacity, resources, and knowledge for sustainability initiatives.

 Looking for an earlier news item?
-All of our stories since the Institute was announced are available in our news archive.
+All past ERI articles are available in our news archive.